Jobs in Austria with Visa Sponsorship for Indians in 2026: Update

 1. Visa for Job Seekers

 The visa for job seekers is for non-EU/EEA nationals who want to find job opportunities in Austria.
 It’s available for people looking for jobs in Austria with visa sponsorship.
-This visa allows the visa holders to stay in the country for up to 6 months.
+This visa allows visa holders to stay in the country for up to 6 months.
 The people applying for this visa must have the required qualifications, health insurance and a valid passport.
 Apart from that, they also must have enough funds to cover their living expenses while they stay in Austria.

 2. Red-White-Red Card